No products in the cart.

 - Terms & Refund Policies

 Pincus Professional Education has again gathered an all-star panel together for its 4th Annual Advanced Appellate Conference in Seattle, Washington on October 11, 2019.
-This program will be taught by a sitting Washington Supreme Court Justice as well as a former Washington Supreme Court Justice, appellate commissioners, and top practitioners who have spoken at our programs on many occasions and received excellent reviews every time!
+This program will be taught by a sitting Washington Supreme Court Justice as well as a former Washington Supreme Court Justice (in practice), appellate commissioners, and top-notch practitioners who have spoken at our programs on many occasions and received excellent reviews every time!

-The seminar will delve into the advanced topics that are rarely touched on in full-day CLE courses.
+The seminar will delve into the intermediate to advanced level topics that are rarely touched on in full-day CLE courses.

-This is an intermediate to advanced level appellate course that assumes a good understanding of appellate practice, and includes an optional ticketed networking lunch, where you can speak with justices and judges as well as our top practitioners, one-on-one.
+Attendees should have a good understanding of appellate practice as this is not an introductory-level course.
+The conference includes an optional ticketed networking lunch, where you can speak with justices and commissioners as well as our top practitioners, one-on-one.

 Can’t attend?
 This program will be recorded live on October 11, 2019.
 The audio package, with seminar materials, will be available two to three weeks after the program.
 Be sure to pre-order it using the button to the right!